 Even better?
 It can help drive traffic to your online content if you're posting links to that content on social.
 So if you do include social icons in your signature, make sure you're keeping your social profiles up-to-date and chock full of interesting, relevant content.
 (In other words, if you haven't tweeted in six months, you may want to leave Twitter out.)

 Why use social media icons instead of simply text links?
 Because icons are more easily recognizable for folks skimming your signature -- and they'll stand out from the rest of the text in there.
-According to research from Neomam Studios, it only takes the human mind 150 microseconds to process a symbol, and 100 microseconds to attach meaning to it.
-That's super fast.
+According to research from NeoMam Studios, visuals shown in color increase a person's willingness to read the rest of the content by 80%.
+That's a huge advantage.
 Plus, icons are big space-savers in a place where you might be packing a lot of information.

 Even if you have a presence on a lot of social media sites, though, try to cap the number of icons to five or six.
 Focus on the accounts that matter most to growing your business or building your personal brand.

-And if you do include a lot of social media icons, at least try to cut back on the other content if possible so your design isn't too busy.
-Check out this example from Freelance Graphic Designer Karen Mareš:
+If you do include a lot of social media icons, at least try to cut back on the other content if possible so your design isn't too busy.
+Check out the example below, made using HubSpot's Email Signature Generator.

 So you put a few links in your email signature, including your CTA and your social media icons.
 But is anyone actually clicking on them?